jjti/ttfields-workflow/README.md

 ```

 ### Optional function calls
-pyScanIPScript and batScript, uncommented, can be used to generate ScanIP post-processing and initialization scripts, respectively
+pyScanIPScript and batScript, uncommented, can be used to generate ScanIP post-processing and initialization scripts, respectively.
 We use them for speed/convenience

 ### Dependencies